bitmxittz/Full-Comiplation-Guide/bmxt_daemon_linux.md

 Done, bitmxittzd successfully compiled and running on linux server...

 #### Note:
-without make clean or sufficient permissions it may throw g++ error
+Without make clean or sufficient permissions it may throw g++ error, try to compile STATIC=1 at first.

 --------------------